 There's a time, place, and scale in which the corporate business model makes sense and it's not going away anytime soon, as much as the entrepreneurial revolutionaries believe otherwise.
 It's a power system that will endure precisely because it has the power to influence the broader elements of our society.

 But there are many, many contexts in which keeping your business small is the smarter, more profitable, and more human option.
-Staying at the right size of small enables you to focus on your customers, clients, employees, and community; you don’t have to introduce the principles-changing element of faceless and profit-and-growth-minded investors.
-Many of us start businesses not because we want to sell, be acquired, or scale to a large corporation — we start businesses because we have some specific skill, expertise, or craft that we want to focus on.
+Staying at the right size of small enables you to focus on your customers, clients, employees, and community; you don't have to introduce the principles-changing element of faceless and profit-and-growth-minded investors.
+Many of us start businesses not because we want to sell, be acquired, or scale to a large corporation, but instead because we have some specific skill, expertise, or craft that we want to focus on.
 Michael Gerber be damned, we want to make the pies, not build a franchise around our pies.

-I’ve had some challenging jobs in my time, but nothing has been harder than starting and running my own small business.
-It takes everything you’ve got and asks for more.
-The counter-intuitive truth is that it’s harder than working within the context of a larger organization precisely because you don’t have the access to the funds and MBAs, CPAs, and other professionals trained just to run your business.
-The few people in small business have to know more and do more with a lot less.
-(And to think I used to complain that my job as an Army logistics officer was akin to constantly trying to get 15 units of Stuff in a 10 unit bag — those were the easy days!)
+I've had some challenging jobs in my time, but nothing has been harder than starting and running my own small business.
+It takes everything you've got and asks for more.
+The counter-intuitive truth is that it's harder than working within the context of a larger organization precisely because you don't have access to the funds and MBAs, CPAs, and other professionals trained just to run your business.
+The few people in small businesses have to know more and do more with a lot less.

 Stay small.
 Stay focused.
 Stay agile.
 Stay human.
 Keep learning the business of your craft and the craft of business.
 Yes, it's hard, but you can do it.
 Better to play the harder game that's right for you and win it than end up miserable because you won someone else's game.